Paula Rumokoy

-Paula Frans Rumokoy (April 17, 1949 – January 16, 1993) was an Indonesian actress, model, and dancer who was active in the 1960s and 1970s.
-She along with Suzan Tolani earned the nickname of "most popular Indonesian star" in the 1970s.
+Paula Frans Rumokoy (17 April 1949 – 16 January 1993) was an Indonesian actress, model, and dancer who was active in the 1960s and 1970s.
+She earned the nickname of "most popular Indonesian star" in the 1970s.

-Biography
+Early life

 Paula Frans Rumokoy was born on 17 April 1949 in Tumaluntung, a village in Kauditan, North Minahasa.
-Her father was Frans Rumokoy; he had some Spanish ancestry.
-She has a younger sister named Joyce Rumokoy.
+She had a Spanish ancestry.

-Rumokoy spent her childhood in Amurang.
-After graduating from high school, she and her sister started their careers as catwalk models at Manado.
+Rumokoy spent her childhood in Amurang, South Minahasa.
+After graduated from high school, she started her careers as a catwalk models in Manado.

+Personal life

+Marriages, relationships, and children

+Rumokoy was first married to Bobby Suhardiman, a politician, on 3 December 1970.
+They had a daughter, Yasmina Mesguita Mathilda, and later divorced on 6 December 1973.

+Illness and death

+Rumokoy died at her residence in Jatinegara, North Jakarta, on 16 January 1993, due to lung cancer at the age of 43.
+Her funeral was held at Tanah Kusir Cemetery on the next day.

+Career

 Rumokoy's first film appearance was a supporting role in Djakarta-Hongkong-Macao (1968), after winning the Manado tourism queen contest in the same year.
 She again played supporting roles in her next two films Laki-laki Tak Bernama (1969) and Apa Jang Kau Tjari, Palupi?
 (1969).
 Rumokoy then joined Eka Quarta Dance, a dance troupe led by Rima Melati in Jakarta.
-During this period, she lived with Melati in her house at Wahid Hasyim Street, Jakarta.
+During this period, she lived with Melati in her house at Wahid Hasyim Street in Central Jakarta.

-After Laki-laki Tak Bernama was successful at the box office, director Wim Umboh asked Rumokoy to star in his next film Dan Bunga-bunga Berguguran.
+After Laki-laki Tak Bernama was successful at the box office, director Wim Umboh asked Rumokoy to star in his next film, Dan Bunga-bunga Berguguran.
 The film was released in 1970, raising Rumokoy's name as an actress.
 She also earned a good response from film critics for bravely doing a bikini scene which at that time was considered taboo in Indonesian film industry.

-Rumokoy married Indonesian politician Bobby Suhardiman (1952–2021) on 3 December 1970, they had one daughter named Yasmina Mesguita Mathilda.
-The couple were divorced on 6 December 1973.

-Rumokoy died at her residence in Jatinegara, North Jakarta, on Saturday evening, January 16, 1993, due to lung cancer at the age of 43.

-Her funeral was held at Tanah Kusir Cemetery on the next day.